20 of the best modern novels of the 21st century

 Pachinko by Min Jin Lee (2017)

-Pachinko is a masterpiece of a novel.
-This five-hundred-page epic about multiple generations of a Korean immigrant family – and their changing fortunes – spans their homeland, Japan, and the US.
+Pachinko is a modern masterpiece – and absolutely one of the best books of the 21st century so far.
+This five-hundred-page epic about multiple generations of a Korean immigrant family (and their changing fortunes) spans their homeland, Japan, and the US.

 The Kite Runner by Khaled Hosseini (2003)

-The Kite Runner is one of the most popular books of the twenty-first century – and absolutely one of the most emotional.
+Not only is The Kite Runner one of the most popular books of the twenty-first century, but it’s also one of the most emotional books you’ll ever read.
+In fact, you’ll probably never forget it.

 This is Khaled Hosseini’s story of Amir, a young boy from Kabul, and his relationship with his friend and servant, Hassan, against the backdrop of the Soviet invasion of Afghanistan.